All ArticlesLifestyle

 6. Ready to Explore?

 The cost of living in Cabo San Lucas offers exceptional value — especially when you factor in the weather, the lifestyle, and the proximity to the US.
 Explore our community guides to find the neighborhood that fits your budget and lifestyle, or talk to our team about what daily life really looks like in Los Cabos.
+For official cost-of-living data, INEGI (Mexico's national statistics institute) publishes consumer price indexes, and the US State Department provides practical information for Americans living abroad.

 Frequently Asked Questions